 Example: Neuronal networks

-- Firing dynamics on networks used extensively in mathematical/ computational neuroscience

-- Example: ring model of direction sense!

-- Proposed as a model in the 1990's
+- Firing dynamics on networks used extensively in mathematical/ computational neuroscience - Example: ring model of direction sense! - Proposed as a model in the 1990's-this mechanism has since been found!

 Figure 3: Architecture of the head direction cell model.